pexip/os-python2.7/Doc/library/csv.rst

    value :const:`None` is written as the empty string.
 While this isn't a reversible transformation, it makes it easier to dump SQL NULL data values to CSV files without preprocessing the data returned from a ``cursor.fetch*`` call.
-   Floats are stringified with :func:`repr` before being written.
    All other non-string data are stringified with :func:`str` before being written.

    A short usage example::